naturalsciences/ears-server/readme.md

 and note the value for the key "IPAddress".

 Create a new connection in MySQL Workbench towards this IP address, using as database name 'casino', user 'casino' and password 'casino'.

+## Troubleshooting

+Read the logs of the acquisition module like so: sudo docker logs ears-server_acquisition_1